hamadodene/assignement1/README.md

 #assignment1

-Read a list of pdfs using multiple threads within a directory using a monitor based implementation.
+Read a list of pdfs present within a directory using a monitor-based implementation and using multiple threads.
 At the end of the reading, the N most recurring words are printed.